caxanga334/NavBot/docs/MOD_SETTINGS.md

 | engineer_sentry_killassist_threshold | If a sentry hasn't got at least this many kills plus assists between two move checks, bots will move them. | 1 - 30 | 5 |
 | engineer_teleporter_uses_threshold | If a teleporter wasn't used at least this many times between two move checks, bots will move them. | 1 - 10 | 4 |
 | engineer_help_ally_max_range | Ally building maximum search range. | 500 - 4000 | 1500 |

+### Macro Values

+Some setting options uses macro values instead of fixed values.
+These generally depends on the SDK branch NavBot was compiled for.

+* `MAX_COORD`: Maximum world size in hammer units.
+Generally it's 16384.